ketra/Pushover-notification-client/README.md

 Send [pushover.net](http://pushover.net) notifications from Node.JS

-This clode is a partial copy of the code on pushover-notifications
+This code is a partial copy of the code on [pushover-notifications](https://github.com/qbit/node-pushover)

 ## Usage